Connecting to a database

 Configuring security groups

-To connect to a cluster, security groups must include rules allowing traffic from certain ports, IP addresses, or from other security groups.
+You can assign one or more security groups to a Greenplum® cluster.
+To connect to a cluster, security groups must include rules allowing traffic on port 6432 from certain IP addresses or other security groups.

 Rule settings depend on the connection method you select: